Venky128/venky.github.io/index.md

 layout: home
 ---

 I am a data scientist with a background in physics, applied maths and computational biology.
-I have worked on a variety of problems both in academia and industry, often drawing on methods and ideas from multiple disciplines.
-I find well-defined, quantitative methodologies to be powerful in identifying patterns enabling predictions and developing strategies across an ever-increasing array of fields.
+I have experience working on a range of inter-disciplinary problems both in academia and in the industry.
+I am drawn to the fascinating and often under-explored overlap in the quantitative appraoches and tools used to study various fields.

 I am currently  with Flipkart, and not long before that, Amazon and Swiggy.
 Prior to that, I had completed my PhD. in theoretical physics from Rutgers University followed by a postdoc in systems and computational biology at Karolinska Institute.
 I did my undergraduate (an integrated MSc., to be precise), also majoring in physics, at IIT Kanpur.